 Inspired by the success of the City Bureau’s Documenters program and the work of Dr. Richard Watts at the University of Vermont, CivDoc is helping newsrooms by training a corps of community members to document government meetings and assist local journalists with their reporting.
 CivDoc is a joint project of the Granite State News Collaborative, Nackey S. Loeb School of Communications and the New England First Amendment Coalition.

-Through an intensive five-week training program, CivDoc will demystify local government, explain open meeting and public record laws, and teach the skills needed to document local government to a select group of New Hampshire residents.
+Through an intensive six-week training program, CivDoc will demystify local government, explain open meeting and public record laws, and teach the skills needed to document local government to a select group of New Hampshire residents.
 After the training program and with these skills in place, our group of volunteer Civic Documenters will then work on a longer-term basis with newsrooms to gather information helpful to local news coverage.
 The program will help individuals better engage with their government while also providing much needed support to CivDoc’s participating newsrooms.

 Interested in becoming a Civic Documenter?